saleyn/etran/README.md

 ### Erlang Pipeline (`erlpipe`)

 Inspired by the Elixir's `|>` pipeline operator.
-This tranform makes code with cascading function calls much more readable.
+This tranform makes code with cascading function calls much more readable by using the `/` as a pipeline operator.
+The result of evaluation of the LHS expression is passed as an argument to the RHS expression.

 It transforms code from:

 ```erlang